top of page

 Post 16

-The Key stage 4 (year 10 & 11) curriculum is designed to allow our students to have access to the level of qualification that will support them with onward education or career.
+The Key Stage 4 curriculum is designed to allow our students to have access to the level of qualification that will support them with their onward education or career.

 Our approach provides life experiences to further embed their understanding of the knowledge and skills they are learning.
-These experiences also provide the opportunity for further understanding of how they fit in society as a whole, their role within their community and how they as individuals can effectively contribute toward their own future and outcomes.
+These experiences also provide the opportunity for further understanding of how they fit into society as a whole, their role within the community and how they as individuals can effectively contribute toward their own future and outcomes.

 Core Subjects:

-All students will study toward accredited courses in English, Mathematics, Science, personal & Social development and ICT.
+All students will study toward accredited courses in English, Mathematics, Science, Personal Growth and Wellbeing, ICT and either Food Preparation and Nutrition or Home Cooking Skills.

 Geography